reshawnlofters/youbudget/README.md

 Watch the YouBudget Demo [here](https://drive.google.com/file/d/1_kqwVw7wXfkSyyDnvHQCHVFXmjjXPdLl/view?usp=sharing).

 ## Usage
-- Users can select a transaction month and type from a dropdown menu.
+- Select a transaction month and type from the dropdown menu.
-- Users can remove specific rows or clear all rows from the table with a single click.
+- Remove specific rows or clear all rows from the table with a single click.
-- A "Learn More" button directs users to Ontario Tech University's budgeting resource page.
+- Click the "Learn More" button to access Ontario Tech University's budgeting resources.
-- Input validation prevents the submission of empty budgets and alerts users when attempting to clear an empty table.
+- Input validation prevents submission of empty budgets and alerts users when attempting to clear an empty table.

 ## Technologies Used
-Java, JavaScript, Chart.js, RESTful API, HTML, CSS, Git
+Java, JavaScript, Chart.js, HTML/CSS, REST API, Git

 ## Contributors
 - Reshawn Lofters ([GitHub](https://github.com/reshawnlofters))